 Dandelion Tea is readily available at your health food store.
 It supplies iron, copper, Vitamins A and C, beta carotine, and potassium.
 It helps to strengthen the liver, kidneys, intestines, pancreas, stomach, gallbladder, and spleen.
 I make instant Dandelion Tea like a cup of coffee with honey and milk or soy milk.

 MAKE YOUR OWN Magic Green Tea that’s EVEN MORE POWERFUL than anything you can buy!

 DO NOT USE THIS IF YOU ARE PREGNANT.

 If you have kidney disease/symptoms please see your health professional first!

-Parsley Tea is one of the best herbs for kidneys and is also packed with nutrients.
-Your kidneys do the wonderful job of removing excess water and waste from your body in the form of urine.
+Parsley Tea is one of the best herbs for the kidneys and is also packed with nutrients.
+Your kidneys do a wonderful job of removing excess water and waste from your body in the form of urine.
 But over time waste products like salt can accumulate in your kidneys.

 A safe way to cleanse your kidneys on a regular basis is to make yourself a parsley infusion.
 It is best to grow your parsley and then you will know it is fresh and not poisoned with chemical pesticides and fertilizers.

 - Just cut about a handful of parsley and wash it;

 - Chop it up and place it in a saucepan with about 1 quart of filtered water;